Halusky the Czech Gnocchi

 In Prague your introduction to Halusky is usually as a street food snack.
 You will always find Halusky wherever they are cooking Old Prague Ham because any off-cuts of ham get chopped up and go into the Halusky so nothing is wasted.
 So it starts off as plain potato gnocchi and the ingredients added will be bacon or cured ham, hot sweet cabbage (usually white) and maybe cumin/caraway seeds (the little black seeds that look like mouse turds).
 It’s all mixed up in a big bowl and it’s not unusual to drink it with a beer.
 It’s highly unlikely to have the sour cream already mixed in but on rare occasions you might find it find it in a separate bowl or as an added extra.

 It’s not common to find Halusky on the menu in Prague.
 Sometimes it will be called Halusky se Slaninou or Halusky Kapustou (slaninou is bacon and kapusto is cabbage).
 If it is then you will find the gnocchi and sour cream will be mixed together.
 The bacon or cured ham is sprinkled on top and the hot sweet cabbage with/without caraway seeds is in a separate bowl.
-Again it’s a beer on the side.
+Again it’s a Czech Beer on the side.

 In Prague it’s almost impossible to find.
 In Moravia it’s more common as the restaurant version.
 Strangely the Slovaks don’t consider this as street food and in all parts of Slovakia this is considered as a National Dish.
 It’s still the base of potato dumplings but this time it’s mixed with Bryndza cheese (a strong sheep cheese) then on top you get the sprinkled bacon and sometimes chives.
 You won’t find the sweet cabbage or the caraway seeds because that will mess with the taste of the cheese.
 Then just when you think that’s it you get the shock of the drink, well shocking for me anyway.
 When they make Bryndza cheese they keep the milk by-product so that’s what you may be expected to drink, sour milk.
 Not for me.